wcm-io/wcm-io-config/core/src/site/markdown/index.md

 Additionally it provides a [Configuration management API][management-api] which can be used by configuration editors or other applications which have to write or manage configuration data.

-The wcm.io projekct provides an implementation of such a [Configuration Editor][configuration-editor].
+The wcm.io project provides an implementation of such a [Configuration Editor][configuration-editor].

 [apidocs]: apidocs/